Uh oh! We couldn’t find any match.

 A receipt is a type of Result Moment that is used to provide an endorsement that Bixby has successfully completed an action or transaction.

-For monetary transactions, it is recommended to show a detailed breakdown of the transaction amount.
+For monetary transactions, we recommend to show a detailed breakdown of the transaction amount.

 The receipt should carry the summary of the transaction, consistent with the information from the Confirmation Moment.
 For more information, see After Commit Action Types in Transactional Workflows.